About heart murmur in children

 Blood flowing through the heart usually makes a lub-dub noise.
-A heart murmur is an extra noise in the heart – a whoosh, swish or hum.
+A heart murmur is when the blood makes an extra noise in the heart – a whoosh, swish or hum.
 It happens when the blood isn’t flowing smoothly through the heart.

-Abnormal heart murmurs are from heart disease or other heart problems like faulty heart valves or a hole in the heart wall.
-These problems can be either present from birth or happen later in life.
+Abnormal heart murmurs are more serious.
+They’re often caused by congenital heart disease.
+These murmurs can be either present from birth or happen later in life.

 Symptoms of heart murmur in children

-If your child has an innocent heart murmur, she’ll have absolutely no symptoms of heart disease.
+If your child has an innocent heart murmur, they’ll have no symptoms at all.

-If your child has an abnormal heart murmur, he’ll usually have symptoms related to heart disease.
+If your child has an abnormal heart murmur, they might have symptoms related to heart disease.
 These might include breathlessness and blueness of the lips, fingers and toes.
 If the murmur is present from birth, these symptoms might appear immediately or soon after the birth.

 You can’t hear a heart murmur without a doctor’s stethoscope.

-When to see a doctor about heart murmur symptoms
+Does your child need to see a doctor about heart murmur?

-Any problems with a baby’s heart are likely to be picked up at birth, when the midwife or paediatrician checks over your newborn.
-If problems aren’t spotted then, they’ll probably be picked up in checks during your baby’s first few weeks.
+Any problems with your baby’s heart are likely to be picked up at birth, when the midwife or paediatrician checks your baby.
+If problems aren’t detected then, they’ll probably be picked up in checks during your baby’s first few weeks.

 Tests for heart murmur